iGerman00/koutube/README.md

 - `dislikes` - shows dislikes, requests from [Return YouTube Dislike](https://github.com/Anarios/return-youtube-dislike)
 - `itag` - forces a specific video quality, only `itag=22` for 720p and `itag=18` for 360p are allowed
 - `dearrow` - requests the thumbnail and title from [DeArrow](https://dearrow.ajay.app/)
+- `stock` - embed the regular YouTube embed.
+Automatically set to true for some content like livestreams and premieres

 > The `dearrow` parameter uses SponsorBlock data licensed used under CC BY-NC-SA 4.0 from https://sponsor.ajay.app/.